visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 ## Introduction

-Makereels automatically creates short-form video content from topics, blogs or news.
+Makereels automatically creates viral short-form video content for any topic, convert blogs and newss RSS to highly engaging reel in your own voice.
 You can publish these on social media, your website or any other platform.
 Makereels is a great way to increase your content output and reach a wider audience.
+Perfect for generating hundreds of faceless reels using your own cloned voice.

 ## Youtube Channel
 You can Please click here https://www.youtube.com/@ai_marketing_secret to access our Youtube channel and get all the information you need to make the best of Devi.